jwoehr/qisjob/README.md

                         "Print result of job number JOB_RESULT for -b backend and exit 0
-  -m, --memory          Print individual results of multishot experiment -o OUTFILE, --outfile OUTFILE
+  -m, --memory          Print individual results of multishot experiment -n NUQASM2, --nuqasm2 NUQASM2
+                        "Use nuqasm2 to translate OPENQASM2 source, providing include path for any include directives -o OUTFILE, --outfile OUTFILE
                         Write appending CSV to outfile, default is stdout -p, --properties      Print properties for backend specified by -b to stdout